 Mass Intentions for other days can be requested either by sending an e-mail to email@example.com or ring 07765 086525, Monday-Friday 9am-1pm.
 Please note that Cathedral House continues to be closed.

-Please pray for the sick of our parish and for all who are unwell: Edmund Richardson, Gabriele Green, Jane Cooper, Ann Fletcher, William Gregory, Jess Cox, Judy Haworth, Eliza James, Lorretto Coyle, Ken Wright, Adam Walker, Sheila Daly, Andy Dawes, Chris Vigars, Pat Kissane, Dolores Kennedy, Sylvia Hambidge, Allan Liversedge, John Hunt, Dinah McAlees, Jo Cotton, Frances Danks, Stella Bateman, Steve Bell, Denise Horobin, Stephen Ellis, Mary Burke, Deacon Rob Easton, Trevor Williamson, Jeff Dahm, Una Dean, Stella Bateman, Jo Cotton, Frances Danks,
+Prayers: Please pray for the sick of our parish and for all who are unwell: Edmund Richardson, Gabriele Green, Jane Cooper, Ann Fletcher, William Gregory, Judy Haworth, Eliza James, Lorretto Coyle, Ken Wright, Adam Walker, Sheila Daly, Andy Dawes, Chris Vigars, Pat Kissane, Dolores Kennedy, Sylvia Hambidge, Allan Liversedge, John Hunt, Dinah McAlees, Jo Cotton, Frances Danks, Stella Bateman, Steve Bell, Denise Horobin, Stephen Ellis, Mary Burke, Trevor Williamson, Jeff Dahm, Una Dean, Stella Bateman, Jo Cotton,

-Those who have died recently especially Mary Peacock RIP
+Those who have died recently especially Constance Wernberg RIP

-PRAYER IN THE PRESENCE OF THE BLESSED SACRAMENT: Deacon James will be praying the Rosary from the Blessed Sacrament Chapel of Clifton Cathedral, livestreamed for parishioners to join in.
-This will take place on Tuesdays and Fridays at 5.30pm and will include Exposition and Benediction.
+Deacon Paul will be praying the Rosary from the Blessed Sacrament Chapel of Clifton Cathedral, livestreamed for parishioners to join in on Tuesday and Deacon Kevin will lead the Rosary on Friday.
+This will take place at 5.30pm and will include Exposition and Benediction.
 All welcome.